What is an Ombudsman?

 There are a number of Ombudsman Schemes in the United Kingdom.
 Some Ombudsmen are Government appointed, such as The Local Government Ombudsman and The Financial Services Ombudsman.
 In some cases industry has come together to form an Ombudsman to give consumers somewhere to raise complaints.
 Examples of these include the Motor Ombudsman and the Property Ombudsman.

 The Ombudsman can save industry and consumers money.
 In addition to freeing up the court system, there are also opportunities to explore the potential for mediation and conciliation and come to a negotiated settlement which provides both parties with a means for proposed compromise.
-If this process proves fruitless, the Ombudsman can investigate further and, if necessary, provide a decision.
+If this process proves fruitless, the Ombudsman can investigate further and, if necessary, provide a legally binding decision.

 Insurance Backed Guarantees (IBGs)

 HICS has appointed The Dispute Resolution Ombudsman to investigate and resolve any disputes between HICS members and their customers that may not have been resolved at an earlier stage.

 The Dispute Resolution Ombudsman are one of the UK’s leading independent multi-sector Ombudsman and are approved by the appropriate regulatory bodies to provide redress schemes.
 The Dispute Resolution Ombudsman provide independent dispute resolution across various sectors such as furniture, home improvements and rail travel.